Birgerev/Simple-VR-Multiplayer-Kit/Assets/VR Multiplayer Kit/README.txt

 BEFORE YOU START
-- Install following packages: "XR Interaction Toolkit", "OpenXR Plugin"
+- Install following packages: "XR Interaction Toolkit", "OpenXR Plugin", "Mirror"
 - Set up your OpenXR input devices in Project Settings
 - Make sure you set up "Player" & "Grabbable" layers like in "physics layers.png".
 They must have same layer ids